kserve/website/docs/admin/kubernetes_deployment.md

 | 1.29               | 1.22, 1.23                |
 | 1.30               | 1.22, 1.23                |

-## 1. Install Istio
+## 1. Install Ingress Controller

+In this guide we choose to install Istio as ingress controller.
 The minimally required Istio version is 1.22 and you can refer to the [Istio install guide](https://istio.io/latest/docs/setup/install).

 Once Istio is installed, create `IngressClass` resource for istio.
 ```yaml